-Although the East Park Estates project is still in the planning and design stages, we understand that present plans are to develop much and/or all of the subject property into new single-family residential lots.
-Specifically, we anticipate that full development of the subject property could result in the construction of approximately four hundred (400) to five hundred (500) new single-family residential lots ranging in size from about 5,000 to 10,000 square feet.
-However, we understand that the southerly portion of the subject property also allows for partial development under a wide range of scenarios.
-Specifically, based on a previous conceptual development plan prepared by WH Pacific, we understand that the southerly portion of the subject property may be developed with some multi-family residential (apartment) structures as well as some possible retail and/or commercial properties.
+While planning is still underway across the southerly portion of the subject property, we understand that present plans are to develop the northerly portion of the subject property into new singleand/or multi-family residential building sites.
+Based on a review the proposed site development plan prepared by Multi/Tech Engineering Services, Inc, we understand that development of the northerly portion of the subject property could result in the construction of approximately thirty (30) to forty (40) new single and/or multi-family residential structures ranging in size from about 4,000 to 10,000 square feet.
+However, we understand that the southerly portion of the subject property also allows for partial development of the subject property under a wide range of scenarios.
+Specifically, under the master plan zoning, mixed use development across the southerly approximate 15 acres of the subject property could include commercial uses including some compact residential (row houses and duplexes) while inside the core area retail and office use is permitted as well as assisted living and educational/medical services.

-We envision that the new single-family residential homes will be of two- and/or three-story structures constructed with wood framing and wooden post and beam floors.
-However, development of the southerly portion of the site could include single- and/or three-story wood-frame apartment and/or commercial/retail structures with concrete slab-on-grade floors.
-Support of the new residential and/or commercial/retail structures is anticipated to consist primarily of conventional shallow strip (continuous) footings although some individual (column) footings may also be required.
+We envision that the new single- and/or multi-family residential structures will be of two- and/or three-story structures constructed with wood framing and wooden post and beam and/or concrete slab-on-grade floors.
+However, development of the NCMU portion of the site could include single-and/or three-story wood-frame structures with concrete slab-on-grade floors.